-While we believe we are well-positioned to address and implement new regulations in general, and while we spend considerable resources to anticipate and implement new regulations, we typically cannot (fully) assess what the impact of such regulations will eventually be in practice.
-New regulation or revised interpretations of regulation may or may not be beneficial to our business.
+Laws and regulations, including tax laws, are subject to change or can be interpreted differently in practice over time.
+While we believe we are well-positioned to address and implement new or changing regulations in general, and while we spend considerable resources to anticipate and implement new or changing regulations, we typically cannot (fully) assess what the impact of such regulations will eventually be in practice.
+New regulations or revised interpretations of regulations may or may not be beneficial to our business.

 Actual or alleged noncompliance with applicable laws or regulatory requirements could adversely affect our reputation, profitability and prospects.
 This may also be the case for differences in interpretation or lack of timely or complete implementation of regulatory requirements.
 Sanctions could include fines, penalties, disgorgements and censures, suspension or expulsion from trading venues or the revocation or limitation of licenses.
 We aim to minimize such risks by focusing considerable management attention, employing highly-qualified compliance and risk professionals, deploying training, monitoring and reporting systems, and continuously evaluating and implementing current and upcoming regulation on our operations.
-Notwithstanding such efforts, given the highly regulated nature of our business, we are regular subjects of routine (and sometimes more targeted) inquiries and audits from regulators and trading venues.
+Notwithstanding such efforts, given the highly regulated nature of our business, we are regularly subject of inquiries and audits from regulators and trading venues.
 It is difficult to predict or manage the outcome of such inquiries, although we aim to be as transparent and cooperative as possible given the circumstances.

 We continuously invest in good professional relationships with trading venues, regulators and other relevant parties.
-Flow Traders is a founding member of the FIA European Principal Traders Association (FIA EPTA), a member of the FIA Principal Traders Group (FIA PTG) in the U.S. and a member of FIA Asia.
-These are European and U.S. industry groups that consist of leading principal trading firms.
-We are also a member of the Dutch Association of Proprietary Traders (APT), operating as an industry body of Netherlandsbased liquidity providers.
+Flow Traders is a founding member of the FIA European Principal Traders Association (FIA EPTA), a member of the FIA Principal Traders Group (FIA PTG) in the US and a member of FIA Asia.
+These are industry groups that consist of leading principal trading firms.
+We are also a member of the Dutch Association of Proprietary Traders (APT), operating as an industry body of Netherlands-based liquidity providers.
 As part of these important groups, we continue to promote, foremost, the principle that all markets and market participants should be adequately and transparently regulated.
-Within these groups we contribute to discussions regarding current and new regulation, including CRD/CRR, MAR, MiFID II, Reg AT and market regulation.
+Within these groups we contribute to discussions regarding current and new regulations, including CRD IV/CRR, MiFID II, Reg AT and market regulations.
 We will continue to contribute to these discussions and will persist in maximizing transparency in respect of our industry, its benefits for all market participants and fair, orderly and transparent financial markets.